 SUNY Potsdam respects and supports students' efforts to exercise their rights to free speech and assembly.
-SUNY Potsdam has designated the Office of Campus Life to provide the appropriate support for the successful implementation of these events.
+The Division of Student Affairs has designated the Office of Campus Life to provide the appropriate support for the successful implementation of these events.
 Following College procedure will ensure a safe and effective assembly activity.
-The College will make every effort to respond affirmatively to all requests to engage in assembly activity.
-However, content-neutral consideration must be given to the time, place, and manner of the assembly activity to ensure the health and safety of the participants and the noninterference with authorized College business, activities, or events.
+Every effort will be made by the College to respond affirmatively to all requests to engage in assembly activity.
+However, consideration must be given to the time, place, and manner of the assembly activity to ensure the health and safety of the participants and the noninterference with authorized College business, activities, or events.